andrewangelle/Instrument-Search/README.md

 # Instrument-Search

+  A single page web application built with React, Node, and PostgreSQL.

 ## Introduction

-  A single page web application built with React, Node, and PostgreSQL.

-  Checkout a live demo of the app's main search feature:
+  Checkout a live demo of the app's main search feature: https://orchestral-instrument-database.herokuapp.com

-  https://orchestral-instrument-database.herokuapp.com

 ## Description

-  The app will meet two projected needs of a user...

-  1. Information on a single instrument
+  1. Get information about a single instrument.

-  2. Information about a group of instruments

-    Example 1
-      Searching 'Name: Trumpet' will yield...
+  Searching...

+      Name: Trumpet
+      Family:
+      Clef:

+  ...will yield Trumpet's unique traits.

-      Family: Brass
+      family: Brass
-      Pitch: B-flat
+      pitch: B-flat
-      Sounds at: M2 lower ..(relative to concert pitch)
+      sounds at: M2 lower ..(relative to concert pitch)
-      Transposes: M2 higher ..(to match concert pitch) Reads Treble Clef
+      transposes: M2 higher ..(to match concert pitch) reads Treble Clef

-    Example 2
-      Searching 'Family: Strings' will yield...
+  2. Get information about a group of instruments Searching...

+      Name:
+      Family: Strings
+      Clef:

+  will yield all instruments that are a part of the strings family ,along with each instrument's unique traits.

       Harpsichord
       Violin